John the Baptist: Comparative analysis

 All four Gospels start Jesus' ministry in association with the appearance of John the Baptist.
-Simon J. Joseph has argued that the Gospel demotes the historical John by painting him only as a prophetic forerunner to Jesus whereas his ministry actually complemented Jesus'.
+Simon J. Joseph has argued that the Gospel demotes the historical John by depicting him as a prophetic forerunner to Jesus whereas his ministry actually complemented Jesus'.

 The prophecy of Isaiah

-Although the Gospel of Mark implies that the arrival of John the Baptist is the fulfilment of a prophecy from the Book of Isaiah, the words quoted ("I will send my messenger ahead of you, who will prepare your way – a voice of one calling in the wilderness, 'Prepare the way for the Lord, make straight paths for him.'") are actually a composite of texts from Isaiah, Malachi and the Book of Exodus.
-(Matthew and Luke drop the first part of the reference.)
+Although the Gospel of Mark implies that the arrival of John the Baptist is the fulfilment of a prophecy from the Book of Isaiah, the words quoted ("I will send my messenger ahead of you, who will prepare your way – a voice of one calling in the wilderness, 'Prepare the way for the Lord, make straight paths for him.'") are a composite of texts from Isaiah, Malachi and the Book of Exodus.
+Matthew and Luke do not include the first part of the reference.

 Baptism of Jesus

 The gospels differ on the details of the Baptism.
-In Mark and Luke, Jesus himself sees the heavens open and hears a voice address him personally, saying, "You are my dearly loved son; you bring me great joy".
+In Mark and Luke, it is Jesus who sees the heavens open and hears a voice address him personally, saying, "You are my dearly loved son; you bring me great joy".
 They do not clarify whether others saw and heard these things.
 Although other incidents where the "voice came out of heaven" are recorded in which, for the sake of the crowds, it was heard audibly, John did say in his witness that he did see the spirit coming down "out of heaven" (John 12:28–30, John 1:32).

 In Matthew, the voice from heaven does not address Jesus personally, saying instead "This is my beloved son, in whom I am well pleased."

-In the Gospel of John, John the Baptist himself sees the spirit descend as a dove, testifying about the experience as evidence of Jesus's status.
+In the Gospel of John, John the Baptist sees the spirit descend as a dove, testifying about the experience as evidence of Jesus's status.